Garden of the Gods Elopements & Weddings: The Ultimate 2023 Planning Guide

 - Where to have your wedding reception

-- Places to stay near Garden of the Gods
+- Places to stay for your Garden of the Gods elopement

-5 reasons why Garden of the Gods elopements are awesome
+5 reasons why couples love Garden of the Gods elopements and weddings!

 - Garden of the Gods is an iconic Colorado location!
 With stunning red rock formations, beautiful greenery, and to top it all off, views of Pikes Peak, it’s easy to understand why this is such a popular Colorado elopement location!
 There are so many different awesome areas where you can get married in this park, it can be hard to choose!